jonathanbock00/ObsidianPublishViaQuartz/content/Food/I eat clean.md

 [[I take my supplements regularly]]

-intuitive eating with simple rules, like ratio between carbs protein and fat, 70% water content
+intuitive eating with simple rules, like ratio between carbs protein and fat, 70% water content if you are never hungry you eat more than you need